Monoethnicity

 Monoethnicity is the existence of a single ethnic group in a given region or country.
 It is the opposite of polyethnicity.

 An example of a largely monoethnic country is Japan.
 It is a common belief in Japan that the entire country is monoethnic, but a few ethnic minorities live in Japan (e.g. Koreans, Ainus, and Ryukyuans).
 They represent around 2.3% of the whole population.

 South Korea is another monoethnic country.
-There are small ethnic minorities that exist in South Korea, where they account for around 5.2% of the South Korean population.
-These include around 900,000 Chinese immigrants.
+There are small immigrant populations that exist in South Korea, where they account for around 5.2% of the South Korean population.
+These include around 900,000 Chinese immigrants, many of whom are of Korean descent.

-Most African countries have what would be considered a mono-racial society, but it is common to find dozens of ethnic groups within the same country.
+Most sub-Saharan African countries have what would be considered a mono-racial society, but it is common to find dozens of ethnic groups within the same country.

 The Yugoslav Wars are noted as having made Yugoslavia's successor states "de facto and de jure monoethnic nation-states", with Bosnia and Herzegovina further diving itself into mono-ethnic enclaves.

 Because not all countries collect data on ethnicity, and the collection of data usually relies on self-reporting, it can be difficult to discern how monoethnic a country is.